-Activity Evidence that supports this approach Challenge number(s) addressed Non class based AHT to allow her to oversee interventions in place and to ensure that all teaching throughout the school is good or better.
+Activity Evidence that supports this approach Challenge number(s) addressed Non class based AHT to allow her to oversee interventions in place and toensure that all teaching throughout the school is good or better.
 AHT wage for the year.
 "Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils.
-Using the Pupil Premium to improve teaching quality benefits all students and has a particularly positive effect on children eligible for the Pupil Premium" EEF 1, 2, 3,5 Investment in appropriate CPD for all staff to ensure high quality teaching.
+Using the Pupil Premium to improve teaching quality benefits all students and has a particularly positive effect onchildren eligible for the Pupil Premium" EEF 1, 2, 3,5 Investment in appropriate CPD for all staff to ensure high quality teaching.
 This includes Catholic Pri- mary Partnership CPD, Local Authority courses and Read, Write, Inc development days.
 Membership of the National College There is a strong evidence base that suggests that teacher CPD can have a strong impact on pupil outcomes (Cordingley et al 2015) Oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading.
+EEF 1,2,3,5 Collaborative working partnerships to exploit the expertise of partner schools and share goodpractice Working in partnership with other schools from from the Caritas Christi In Urbe working group to develop collaborative and supportive working parties.
+Develop staff working parties for different subject and responsibility areas eg: SENDCO leads, DSLs, English leads etc. 1/2/3/4/5/6

-EEF 1,2,3,5 Curriculum Subject Leader Development to ensure that school offers a knowledge rich and skills based curriculum, that allows pupils to increase their experiences and make good progress.
-Supply Teacher x 1 day weekly All subject leads have been supported by SLT with monitoring time to develop their knowledge, understanding and ownership of their particular curriculum area.
-Subject leads have mapped out the skills and knowledge for their subject so that teaching and learning progresses over time and pupils gain a broad knowledgeof different subjects.
-1,2,3,5
+Curriculum Subject Leader Development to ensure that school offers a knowledge rich and skills based curriculum, that allows pupilsto increase their experiencesand make good progress.
+Supply Teacher x 1 day weekly All subject leads have been supported by SLT with monitoring time to developtheir knowledge, understanding and ownership of their particular curriculumarea.
+Subject leads have mapped out the skills and knowledge for their subject so that teaching and learning progresses over time and pupils gain abroad knowledge of different subjects.
+1,2,3,5 Catch-up boosters, which aim to close gapsin learning and increaseprogress and attainment Through Recovery Funding, employ extra teaching staff to provide booster support and extra teaching of the core subject areas.
+Deploy these staff in priority year groups, which present the greatest needs: EYFS and Y6.